gladiusio/gladius-wiki/gladius-node/install.md

 repository and run the command `docker-compose up -d --build` to build and run the containers.
 After you can just run `docker-compose up -d`

+To control these you will still need to install the `gladius-cli` package on your host machine with `npm install -g gladius-cli`

 ### Direct install

 #### Gladius CLI